haapie4576/haapie4576/README.md

  ## 👋 Hi there!
 I'm YuJin Choi
 #### ❣️About me
-- 😊 I'm : A person who wants to implement unreal technologies that provide fantastic experiences to users, such as beautiful visuals and wondrous music.
+- 😊 I'm : A person who wants to provide fantastic experiences to users, such as beautiful visuals and wondrous music.
 - ✨ I’m interested in : UI/UX design, music composition, visual effects, front-end development
 - 🌱 I’m currently learning : Unity, music composition
 - 👯 I’m looking for help with : Digital composition and game music